 Key Takeaways

-- Build toward your RQ naturally — don't just state it
+- Open with context, then build toward your RQ naturally — don't just state it

 - Show understanding of key concepts (Criterion A)